indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ## Constructor gets awkwardly big

 I have a class with 10+ dependencies.
-Refactoring to use constructor injection would create a considerable amount of boilerplate code and now my constructor would so big that it gets unusable.
+Refactoring to use constructor injection would create a considerable amount of boilerplate code and now my constructor would so big that it is unusable.
 I'll never remember the order of the parameters that need to be passed to the constructor.
 And above all, it's ugly to look at a constructor with so many parameters.

 But that's actually a good thing.
 This is a [clear indication that your class has probably too many responsibilities](http://vojtechruzicka.com/field-dependency-injection-considered-harmful/).
 [Robert C. Martin (a.k.a Uncle Bob)](https://en.wikipedia.org/wiki/Robert_Cecil_Martin) has said the following